magnetenstad/learning-platform/README.md

-# owly-nest
+# utdyp-bakende

-The backend of Owly
+The backend of Utdyp